rumaisanaveed/resumaker/README.md

 ---

+### Testing
+- Designed and executed comprehensive test scenarios and cases using Notion, ensuring maximum test coverage.
+- Identified, documented, and tracked 20+ defects in JIRA, improving project stability and user experience.
+- Created detailed defect reports, streamlining bug tracking and resolution processes for faster issue mitigation.
+- Assigned accurate bug severity levels, enabling to prioritize critical issues and enhance client satisfaction.
+- Conducted comprehensive regression testing on post-bug fixes to ensure that recent code changes did not introduce new defects, maintaining overall system stability and functionality.

+---

 ### 💭 **How can it be improved?**
 - Add drag-and-drop functionality for rearranging sections.
 - Add and remove sections of their choice.